hoseinAkbari97/hoseinAkbari97/README.md

 - Docker 🐳
 - Celery 🌱
 - HTML/CSS 💻
+- React

 🚀 **What I Do**:
-Building scalable and efficient backend systems is not just my profession; it's my passion.
+Building scalable and efficient backend and frontend systems is not just my profession; it's my passion.
 From architecting databases to optimizing API performance, I thrive on turning complex challenges into elegant solutions.
 Whether it's developing RESTful APIs or implementing asynchronous task queues with Celery, I'm always eager to push the boundaries of what's possible in web development.

 🌟 **Why Choose Me**:
 - **Expertise**: Years of hands-on experience honing my craft.